Wynn Medinger is banned from eBay and he doesn’t know why. Can our advocates get him some answers from the e-commerce giant?

 A company is free to do business with whomever it wants to, but in a situation like this, it really owes Medinger a clear explanation of why his account was suspended — if for no other reason than to help us understand where he went wrong.

-Friedman has recently had similar cases with retail giants Walmart (Banned from Walmart over two missing cases of cat food) and Amazon (I bet you can’t guess the ending of this missing Amazon gift cards case).
+Michelle has recently had similar cases with retail giants Walmart (Banned from Walmart over two missing cases of cat food) and Amazon (Did I really pay for these worthless Amazon gift cards?).
 Those two cases ended with a positive resolution, but she just couldn’t pry a response from eBay for Medinger.